19.8%… that’s how much email steals from your startup every single day.

 For most small businesses, email is the central hub of information.
 Questions, to-do’s, timelines, files, proposals, approvals.
 The average employee receives 121 emails a day, each containing the bits and pieces they need to do their job.

 We get it.
 Email is essential to your business.
-It’s so important, in fact, that we decided to fix it (though that’s a story for another day).
+It’s so important, in fact, that we decided to fix it with an email alternative (though that’s a story for another day).

 But while you may view email as one the most important tools your startup has, it’s also the one that’s robbing you blind.